faudio/faudio/doc/Signals.md

 @note
     This page is under construction.

-The most important concepts in the Audio Engine are the notion of *signals* and *processors*.
+The most important concepts in Fae are the notion of *signals* and *processors*.
 Both have simple definitions:

 * A <em>[signal](@ref fae_signal_t)</em> is a function of time, for example
   \f$ y(t)=sin(2\pi\,t) \f$.

-* A <em>[processor](@ref fae_processor_t)</em> a function from a signal to a signal, for example \f$ y(t)=\frac{1}{2}\,x(t) \f$.

-Both signals and processors can be built by *composition* of simple values: signals can be composed to create more complex signals, and processors can be composed to create more complex processors.
-Signals and processors interact by abstraction and
-application: a function from signals to signals can be converted to a processor, and a processor can be applied to a signal to yield another signal.
+Signals can be composed to create more complex signals.

 While many signals can be described by simple formulas, other signals such as real-world audio recordings have no simple representation, and must be sampled to be handled by a computer.
-The Audio Engine hide this complexity by representing signals as opaque types.
-The problem of sampling and resampling are handled by [input and output devices](@ref Devices).
+Fae hide this complexity by representing signals as opaque types.
 Thus signals are conceptually *continous* and have neither sample rate or duration.

 # Audio types {#SignalTypes}